silverstripe/silverstripe-lessons-v4/README.md

 ```
 ### Running a custom SQL query

 We're going to need to run a pretty specific query against the database to get all of the distinct month/year pairs, and this actually pushes the boundaries and practicality of the ORM.
-In rare cases such as this one, we can execute arbitrary SQL using `DB::query()`.
+In rare cases such as this one, we can build and execute arbitrary SQL by using the appropriate concrete subclass of `SQLExpression`.

 *mysite/code/ArticleHolder.php*
 ```php